What are your fees?

 We would discuss options during our intake appointment.
 When appropriate, we believe that kids of all ages are most receptive to learning with their peers.
 Our groups provide an opportunity for boys to authentically connect and learn together.
 Our groups are structured, productive and informal.
 Groups meet on weekday nights.
-All boys who participate in our counseling groups and individual counseling are eligible to participate in our monthly How to Hang Out program.

 We tried social skills groups in the past but the other kids in the group had more significant challenges than our son who has ADHD.
 He desperately needs the help but doesn’t want a repeat of his past experience.
 What can I tell him about your groups/programs?

 You can tell him that this will be a very different experience from other social skills groups he’s attended.
 Our groups are taught from a male perspective so boys can learn how to cultivate friendships with their similar-age peers.
 We do not teach “social skills”, rather we teach how to think in a social context, understand the nuances and hidden rules of male-male social communication.
 We are the only provider of social skills programs that are designed specifically for boys with ADHD.
 Most boys participate in our programs throughout the year because they enjoy the camaraderie of being with similar-age peers who “get them”.

 Our 16-year-old is bright but has a learning disability (slow processing speed).
 He struggles with keeping up in conversations with his peers and often stays on the fringes during social situations.
 Is this something you can help with?

 Definitely, we see many boys who struggle with slower processing and other learning differences which effects their ability to be socially successful.
 We welcome the opportunity to speak with you about our unique approach to helping kids with learning disabilities.

 Our 11-year-old needs a lot of help with executive functioning.
 What exactly do you do in these sessions?